Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 ### Eda Yildirimer, The University of Arizona.
-### _MATESOL Student Teachers’ Preparation, Challenges, and Growth in Community-Based Teaching with Afghan Refugee Women_
+### _MA TESOL student teachers’ preparation, challenges, and growth in community-based teaching with Afghan refugee women_
 TESOL/SLA research has rarely studied learners without textual literacy skills in their L1, known as LESLLA learners (Vinogradov, 2012).
 Often from refugee backgrounds with limited access to formal education (Flores et al., 2019), these learners face challenges in acquiring L2 literacy due to limited print awareness, unfamiliarity with formal schooling practices, and interrupted educational histories, compounded by a lack of teacher training focused on their needs (Young-Scholten et al., 2015).
 Although service learning is a solution widely used in TESOL practica to cope with this issue (Ferrari & Chapman, 2014), a gap remains in understanding how it supports teacher development for LESLLA contexts, particularly in preparing teachers to address the linguistic, social, and affective needs of this population.
 To address this gap, this longitudinal multiple case study investigated the impact of a TESOL practicum course in which MATESOL students engaged in service learning by teaching Afghan refugee women.
 The three focal participants came from diverse transnational backgrounds, with one participant from Brazil, another from Nigeria, and another from South Korea, allowing the study to consider prior educational and cultural experiences.
 Guided by the CAELA Network’s (2010) Framework for Quality Professional Development, the study situated teacher candidates in an authentic LESLLA context to examine how the course prepared, or in some cases did not fully prepare, MATESOL candidates to teach this unique group of learners, as well as the challenges they encountered in the classroom and how these experiences shaped their teacher identities.
 Data collection lasted one academic semester and included three semi structured interviews with the course instructor, a pre semester questionnaire, two written reflections, three individual interviews with each MATESOL candidate, and two focus group interviews.
 The data are currently being analyzed thematically using Saldaña’s (2013) two cycle coding method, moving from descriptive coding to pattern coding to identify emerging themes.
 Preliminary findings indicate that participants experienced tensions related to both the content and context dimensions of professional development.
 Many reported insufficient preparation regarding LESLLA learner profiles and literacy development for adults without prior schooling, which left them feeling underprepared to design instruction.
 Structurally, while the team teaching model fostered collaboration and peer support, limitations within the practicum and limited scaffolding contributed to uncertainty, frustration, and burnout.
 Participants navigated linguistic barriers, cultural differences, and emotionally demanding classroom dynamics, at times feeling overwhelmed by the responsibility of teaching a highly vulnerable population.
 At the same time, they described significant professional growth, increased pedagogical awareness, and a strong sense of emotional reward.